HCL-TECH-SOFTWARE/connections-automation/README.md

 Supported OSs:

-* CentOS 7+
+* AlmaLinux 9
 * RHEL 9

-NOTE: Recommended OS for this automation is CentOS 7.9/RHEL 9.
-All HCL Connections, Docs and Component Pack builds are done on CentOS 7.9/RHEL 9.
-While it is being tested, in different scenarios, using version 8+ on CentOS you may hit different issues that are eventually not being tested.
+NOTE: Recommended OS for this automation is AlmaLinux 9/RHEL 9.
+All HCL Connections, Docs and Component Pack builds are done on AlmaLinux 9/RHEL 9.
+Since CentOS 7 is officially end of life, automation support for it will eventually be dropped.

 ### Have files ready for download